- Reviews: 4322

 Location is perfect, staff are so freindly, breakfast is just enough and delecious. free ramen from 9,30.

 BUTTTTTT onsen is inconvinent since it have women and men shift.

-Beds from 1500 Yen, not far from Toei Asakusa Line (direct trains with Keikyu Line using Toei Asakusa Line tracks to Haneda airport, 400 Yen, Yokohama 560 Yen and to Narita airport) Ginza Line and Tobu Line (for Nikko) station.
+The Asakusa Smile hostel has beds from 1900 Yen, not far from Toei Asakusa Line (direct trains with Keikyu Line using Toei Asakusa Line tracks to Haneda airport, 400 Yen, Yokohama 560 Yen and to Narita airport) Ginza Line and Tobu Line (for Nikko) station.

 I second the Sunroute Shimbashi! @SP recommended it to me for my September 2011 visit to Tokyo and I was very pleased with it!
 The room is small but had everything you need - even a bath tub and tea making facilities!
 It even has a ladies' floor with extra amenities for ladies! ;-)

 I could see Tokyo Tower from my window.
 The hotel is also very close to the Shimbashi station and walking distance to Ginza!
 Food in the area is plentiful and wonderful!
 And there's a Wilson's connected to the ground floor of the hotel via an internal door.